 There are many different types of PPE to protect different parts of the body and what you will need will be advised by your employer.
 When your employer provides you with PPE you must wear it and keep it well maintained.

 If the PPE is damaged it is no longer effective and can become a risk itself and cause you harm.
 Report any damages and do not use damaged or PPE that does not fit you.

 The different types of PPE and some of the more common items include:

-- Overalls – these prevent loose clothing getting entangled, keep you clean, prevents contamination that transfer on clothes and some are made of material that resists fire or chemicals.
-Where necessary, high visibility strips are sewn in to the overalls to make you more visible to others.
+- Overalls – these prevent loose clothing getting entangled, keep you clean, prevents contamination that transfer on clothes and some are made of a material that resists fire or chemicals.
+Where necessary, high visibility strips are sewn into the overalls to make you more visible to others.